Key Points:

 Food and your body

-Taste and smell can decrease as we age, and to counterbalance that you need more flavourful or pleasant smelling food to increase our appetites.
+Taste and smell can decrease as we age, so to counterbalance that you need to eat more flavourful or pleasant-smelling food to increase your appetite.

-If older people have a decrease in appetite or become unable to prepare their own foods, it can result in a huge loss in vitamins, minerals and proteins the body needs to stave off disease and illness.
+If you have a reduced appetite or become unable to prepare your own food, it can result in a huge loss in vitamins, minerals and proteins the body needs to stave off disease and illness.

 Good nutrients can:

-Prevent chronic health problems, such as high blood pressure, diabetes, high cholesterol, or osteoporosis.
+• prevent chronic health problems, such as high blood pressure, diabetes, high cholesterol and osteoporosis.

 Poor nutrition can:

-Impact the security of your immune system, increasing the likelihood of catching a cold or other minor illnesses
+• impact the security of your immune system, increasing the likelihood of catching a cold or other minor illnesses; and

-Since your immune system already weakens as we age, it’s important to put as many preventative measures in place as possible.
+Since your immune system already weakens as you age, it’s important to put as many preventative measures in place as possible.

 Changes in your diet for optimum nutrients

-As you age, your calorie intake will decrease.
-This can be a bit difficult because you still need to maintain the same amount of nutrients, if not increase them.
-Rather than eating three big meals a day you may need to adjust your eating habits and eat smaller portions more often.
+Additionally, as you age, your calorie intake will decrease.
+This can be challenging because you still need to maintain the same amount of nutrients, if not increase them.
+Rather than eating three big meals a day, you may need to adjust your eating habits and eat smaller portions more often.

 Eating nutrient-rich foods could include: